Receive up to 25% off your first-year life insurance payments. Apply now! ->

 Term Life Insurance

 Term life insurance is a straightforward and affordable life insurance policy that provides coverage for a specific term.
-The typical time periods are term 10, term 20, and term 30.
+The typical time periods offered by most carriers are ten years (term 10 life insurance), 20 years (term 20 life insurance), and 30 years (term 30 life insurance).

 As a policyholder, you would pay a premium (i.e., the amount you pay for an insurance policy) to the insurance company, and in return, your beneficiaries (i.e., the person(s) you choose to receive your life insurance payment in the event of your death) will receive a death benefit (i.e., a payment made to designated family members or other loved ones) if you were to pass away during the selected term.